 3. 20 PPM Has Two Major Flaws

-B) It doesn’t consider the “gluten load.”
-Meaning for people eating processed GF foods, they’re probably not eating just one item a day and probably not just one serving size.
+Second, 20 PPM doesn’t consider the “gluten load.”
+Meaning for people eating processed Gluten FREE foods, they’re probably not eating just one item a day and probably not just one serving size.
 Have you ever eaten just six crackers or just one cookie?
 So, as you keep eating through the day, the gluten load increases, and even if each tiny item is legally Gluten FREE, combined, you wind up with more than your body is safe with.

-If you’re new to this, let’s put it in context: the 2 mg you see next to the penny below is all it takes to get a chemical reaction in your body, whether you feel symptoms or not.
+If you’re new to this, let’s put it in context.
+The 2 mg of gluten you see next to the penny below is all it takes to get a chemical reaction in your body, whether you feel symptoms or not.

-1. Opt for naturally GF rather than processing methods that promise to remove gluten proteins.
+1. Opt for naturally Gluten FREE (GF) rather than processing methods that promise to remove gluten proteins.
 General Mills is public about oats coming in at up to 1,000 PPM’s, and then they process it down to 20.
-FYI Health Canada doesn’t consider oats GF anymore.
-Chia for breakfast instead of oats… this is what I mean by naturally GF and I still suggest a good rinse on the chia in case there was contamination in transport or packaging.
+For example, Health Canada doesn’t consider oats GF anymore.
+Chia for breakfast instead of oats is what I mean by naturally Gluten FREE, and I still suggest a good rinse on the chia in case there was contamination in transport or packaging.

-2. Opt for GF dedicated facilities rather than manufacturing plants that share their processing lines.
+2. Opt for Gluten FREE dedicated facilities rather than manufacturing plants that share their processing lines.

-3. Behind the scenes at restaurants: if you promise not to shoot the messenger, I’ll let you in on a secret… almost none of them test.
-They rely on suppliers assuring them the ingredient are GF.
+3. Behind the scenes at restaurants.
+If you promise not to shoot the messenger, I’ll let you in on a secret… almost none of them test.
+They rely on suppliers assuring them the ingredient are gluten free.
 And almost none of them have proper staff training.
 Alarming?
 It should be.
-It means you need to master asking the right questions and not just trust that because there are GF options on the menu you’re safe.
+It means you need to master asking the right questions and not just trust that because there are Gluten FREE options on the menu you’re safe.